daboehme/caliper-tutorial/tutorial/profiling_mpi.md

       CommSend                                      0.000138      0.019533      0.009467  1.564148
       CommRecv                                      0.000043      0.000216      0.000074  0.012185

-In an MPI-enabled build, we can use the *profile.mpi* option to record time in MPI functions:
+Furthermore, we can use the *profile.mpi* option to measure and print the time in MPI functions inside the Lulesh region annotations:

     $ CALI_CONFIG=runtime-report,profile.mpi mpirun -n 8 lulesh2.0 -i 10
     [...]